-Pupils should revise and practise correct letter formation frequently.
-In school we use Letter Join to support the progressive teaching of letter formation They should be taught to write with a joined style as soon as they can form letters securely.
+Pupils should revise and practise correct letter formation frequently (minimum 3 x a week).
+In school we use Letter Join to support the progressive teaching of letter formation.
+They should be taught to write with a joined style.

-Children will be encouraged to write in a joined cursive style all of the time, and fluency and consistency will be developed.
+Children will be encouraged to write in a pre-cursive style all of the time; joined, fluency and consistency will be developed.
+As the teacher feels the child is ready they can then be encouraged to join all the letters.
+All pupils should be encouraged to join all the letters by the end of Year 2.

--form lower-case letters of the correct size relative to one another

--start using some of the diagonal and horizontal strokes needed to join letters and understand which letters, when adjacent to one another, are best left unjoined

-- write capital letters and digits of the correct size, orientation and relationship to one another and to lower case letters

-- use spacing between words that reflects the size of the letters.
+- -form lower-case letters of the correct size relative to one another - -start using some of the diagonal and horizontal strokes needed to join letters and understand which letters, when adjacent to one another, are best left unjoined - write capital letters and digits of the correct size, orientation and relationship to one another and to lower case letters - use spacing between words that reflects the size of the letters.